fjgreco/E2EAI-public/README.md

 The WML API illustrated in this tutorial has been superceded by a newer version.

-The underlying application approach illustrated herein, however, remains valid.
+The underlying application approach, however, remains valid.

 Work is underway to update this tutorial to reflect the current version of the WML API.